Juviken/Juviken-Platooning/README.md

     3. Run 'catkin_make' to compile all the ROS packages in the workspace

 3. Running the system: Run launch files as explained above, for example vehicle_joystick.launch on the lead vehicle and vehicle_pid.launch or mpc.launch on the follwer cars.
-All the relevant parameters are defined in the launch files
+All the relevant parameters are defined in the launch files.
+The launch files that are currently run on the cars are vehicle_pid.launch, vehicle_joystick.launch, vehicle_bidirectional.launch and vehicle_mpc.launch.

 ## Other notes